Benthos Support

 When Benthos hands you lemons this page lists people to angrily throw them at.

-Paid services options range from ad hoc appointments to long term contracts.
-These can be tailored to your particular needs and are subject to availability, so please reach out to business@benthos.dev to get started.
-The following is a broad list of services offered, it'd speed things up to have one of these in mind when you contact us:
+Paid services options range from ad hoc consultations to long term help desk contracts.
+These can be tailored to your particular needs and are subject to availability.
+Please reach out to business@benthos.dev to get started.

 Community Support